danmills0/danmills0.github.io/index.md

 The focus of my work is on the verification of near term quantum computers, where noise and architectural constraints are to be considered, and demonstrations of the superiority of quantum over classical computing.
 I also work on classical simulation of quantum systems, quantum cryptography, machine learning using quantum computers and on developing and utilising quantum software.

-You can find details about my experience by folling the links below:
+You can find details about my experience by following the links below:
 * My work work experience can be found in my [curriculum vitae]({{"/assets/CV.pdf"}}) or in my [LinkedIn profile](https://www.linkedin.com/in/dan-mills)
 * A collection of my [academic work](academic) as well as my [Google Scholar](https://scholar.google.co.uk/citations?view_op=list_works&hl=en&user=qAAWFFEAAAAJ&gmla=AJsN-F7wChVI6DrBgGym427YKNkwejw6Amx94HpJZXsw9zXw8C83iaJ4m_yuKKl_QU8X6fq24hGu-ENWt9vRzQjEA6D50Z1Tjxm2-5f0TVWWs3WJ4WQVqAufHCLmddyJg_sXCozcOmyy) and [arXiv](https://arxiv.org/search/quant-ph?searchtype=author&query=Mills%2C+D) profiles may be of interest